Fisk-University/Fisk-Rosenwald-Zip-to-Bulk-Import/README.md

 ### Reporting Issues

-Before May 2025:
+Before May 2026:
-If you encounter any issues, have questions, or want to suggest enhancements, please open an issue on the [GitHub Issues page](https://github.com/LATAEVIA/Fisk-Rosenwald-Zip-to-Bulk-Import/issues).
+If you encounter any issues, have questions, or want to suggest enhancements, please open an issue on the [GitHub Issues page](https://github.com/Fisk-University/Fisk-Rosenwald-Zip-to-Bulk-Import/issues).
 Provide detailed information about the problem, including steps to reproduce it.

-**After May 2025:**
+**After May 2026:**
-If you encounter any issues, have questions, or want to suggest enhancements, unfortunatly this project will be closed and no further edits will be made on our end.
+If you encounter any issues, have questions, or want to suggest enhancements, unfortunately this project will be closed and no further edits will be made on our end.
 We encourage you to take the reins with a clone or fork of your own.

 ### Feature Requests